VTCourses/CS4604_Project/Project1.md

 * Deliverables:
     Using the template provided, include:
     * Group Name
-    * Name and pid of each group member
+    * Name, pid, and GitHub account of each group member

 ## 2. Learn Git & GitHub (50 points)
 Git has become the de-facto standard for source version control in the IT industry.
 Your group will use a git repository to house your project.
 Submissions for grading will consist of a URL for a git repository and commit hash.